SatyendraBanjare/plt-formal-methods-resources/README.md

 Formal methods are mathematical techniques that are used for design, verification and specifications of software and hardware problems.
 These are essentially a subset of **Programming Language Theory research** that are being used to study complex computer science problems.

-Formal Methods basically involves these steps :
+Analysis by Formal Methods basically involves these steps :
 1. `Formal Specification`
 2. `Formal Proofs`
 3. `Model Checking`